 The benefits of HR cost savings, and savings on employee training cost is expected to further propel the global temporary labor market.

-The global temporary labor market is expected to register a CAGR of 6.4% from 2018-2028.
 The market has been growing steadily because various industries such as construction, logistics, telecommunications, healthcare, and information technology (IT), have been appointing temporary workers on their expansion projects on a regular basis.
 Increasing smart city projects is expected to increase labor demand which is anticipated to be a key growth factor of global temporary labor market.

 Organizations experience several benefits of opting to temporary labor such as low hiring cost, savings on employee training, ability to deploy labors to non-core tasks, or core tasks.
 Thus such benefits is encouraging further adoption of temporary labor services.

 The clerical segment of the temporary labor market held the largest market share of approximately 60.0%.
 Various industries such as manufacturing, real estate, insurance, and retail, prefer appointing experienced clerical workers for a temporary period for small assignments and for various roles.
 Temporary labor roles primarily include, typist, office clerk, computer operators, etc.

 Temporary labor has a variety of advantages such as lowering the hiring and training costs.
 Temporary labor is readily available, because of which businesses can appoint it for non-essential jobs while they devote their own resources to core jobs required.
 Such benefits are estimated to help the industries flourish.
 Lack of labor is common in businesses, especially during peak periods and crunch times.
 During such times, businesses often look to appoint temporary labor services.
 Due to increasing need for semi-skilled or skilled employee in various sectors the focus on temporary labor is growing.